St Mary Magdalene, Great Burstead: Mayflower pilgrims

 Mary Prowe married Martin in the church on 26 February 1606.
 They had one son, Nathaniel, who remained in England.
 Mary died on 11 January 1621, three days after Christopher's death.

 Solomon Prowe, Mary's son from her first marriage, was born c.
 1596 and was baptized at the church.
-He was a member of the Kings Watch, a local militia with strong Puritan views.
+He was a member of the King's Watch, a local militia with strong Puritan views.
 After surviving the Mayflower voyage, he died on 24 December 1620 when exploration of Plymouth Harbour had just been completed.

 Crash of Zeppelin L 32

 The population of east London were denied the comfort of their beds on 23 September 1916 by police whistles, as the city was attacked by four German zeppelins.
-At about 01:30, the Zeppelin LZ 32 was struck by Second Lieutenant Frederick Sowrey of the Royal Flying Corps.
+At about 01:30, the Zeppelin L 32 was struck by Second Lieutenant Frederick Sowrey of the Royal Flying Corps.
 A further burst of machine-gun fire with delayed incendiary bullets severely damaged the airship's gas-filled cells; the ship twisted and turned, blazing from end to end, shedding burning debris as she passed over Billericay's High and Chapel Streets.
 Local residents said that it sounded like a train rattling windows, making a rushing noise as it went past, and the fire illuminated the countryside for miles around.
 The ship's captain, Oberleutnant Werner Peterson, jumped clear clutching the ship's log.
 Its stern struck an oak tree near present-day Greens Farm Lane, and the ship ploughed into nearby fields at Snails Farm.
 The body of the commander was found in the field, and the rest of the crew died in the L 32's twisted aluminum hull.

-The 22 crew members of L 32 were recovered and placed in a barn near Greens Farm Lane, The next morning, the church road was impassible due to spectators approaching the crash site.
+The 22 crew members of L 32 were recovered and placed in a barn near Greens Farm Lane, The next morning, the church road was impassable due to spectators approaching the crash site.
 Two days later, the bodies of the Zeppelin crew were transported by road to a prepared burial site.